-Why has the draft River Murray Flood Resilience Code Amendment been developed?
+Why has the River Murray Flood Resilience Code Amendment been developed?

-The draft River Murray Flood Resilience Code Amendment has been developed to provide clearer guidance for impacted communities to rebuild more flood-resilient development.
+The draft River Murray Flood Resilience Code Amendment was developed to provide clearer guidance for impacted communities to rebuild more flood-resilient development.

 It aims to minimise the impact of future River Murray floods on permanent residents, shack owners, businesses and irrigators, and help mitigate future flood risk and support sustainable, resilient communities.

-What are the proposed improvements to the planning rules regarding building requirements?
+What are the improvements to the planning rules regarding building requirements?

 For more information: